getgud-io/getgud-docs/1-Integrations/cpp-build-instructions.md

 ```
 cmake --version
 ```
-If your CMake version is older than >= 3.22.1, update it to a newer version.
+If your CMake version is less than 3.22.1, update it to a newer version.

 To start the build process run our predefined script
 ```